girl drinking water from a fountain

 The decision on whether and how to adjust fluoride is made at the municipal and local government, not the Federal, level.
 This is why some communities add fluoride and others do not.
 The primary objection of the activist groups is they view it as an imposition on personal freedom, seeing fluoridation as involuntary medication.
 The anti-fluoride movement propose that the community distributes free fluoride tablets to parents who wish to give them to their children.
 However, most parents (irrespective of demographic or income level) are not motivated to administer the 4,000+ doses needed from birth through age 12.
 The people who need fluoridation the most - the children - do not vote.

-For additional information about fluoridation, I highly recommend the ADA's resource which provides answers to common questions based on generally accepted, peer-reviewed, scientific evidence.
+For additional information about fluoridation, I highly recommend the ADA’s Fluoridation FAQs which provides answers to common questions based on generally accepted, peer-reviewed, scientific evidence.